marythought/fundrazor/README.md

 * build solicitation show page (this is the individual fundraising page for a campaign. has "donate" button and list of donations and comments, as well as progress to goal)
 * build donation form
 * build campaign index page (show campaigns) -- in progress
+* validate no negative goals or donations
+* add model tests
+* add goal and progress to goal to campaign show page. add # of fundraisers, rank them by amount and # of donations (leaderboard)
+* handle goal met for individual fundraisers and campaigns
+* add user login and signup links
+* add goldiloader for eager loading
+* rerun erd (bundle exec erd)
+* remove social shares table

 ## TODO
-### FUNCTIONALITY
-* handle goal met for individual fundraisers and campaigns
-* countdown to days left in campaign
+* Allow fundraisers to delete their solicitation page
+* Fix FB share?

 ### LAYOUT
-* add goal and progress to goal to campaign show page. add # of fundraisers, rank them by amount and # of donations (leaderboard)
 * add styling

 ### TESTS & VALIDATION
-* validate no negative goals or donations
-* add model tests
 * integration tests
 * load test

 ### LATER / MAYBE
+* Add an email preview
+* countdown to days left in campaign
+* add search in campaign index
 * send emails via delayed jobs
-* add social_share record to database and count to solicitation show page
+* add social_share table to database and track share count on solicitation show page
-* add bootstrap progress bar to campaign and solicitation page
+* add custom or bootstrap progress bar to campaign and solicitation page
 * paperclip for uploading images
 * add name to users (currently using email)